secretlocation/sl-android-helper/README.md

 ## MIT License

-Copyright (c) 2019 Secret Location https://secretlocation.com
+Copyright (c) 2019 Secret Location Inc. https://secretlocation.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal